cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 readlink -f <path-to-pico-output>.root
 ```

-Then, on the work system at your home institution, copy the file from CERN `lxplus` to you.
+On the work system at your home institution, copy the file from CERN `lxplus` to yourself.
 The following command should work on unix-based operating systems:

 ```sh
 scp <cern-username>@lxplus.cern.ch:<absolute-path-to-pico-output>.root .